 Born in 1948 Ray Kurzweil was brought up in the New York City borough of Queens, his father was a musician and his mother was an artist.
 He was taught the basics of computer engineering by his uncle and wrote his first computer programme at the age of 15.
 In high school he created a pattern-recognition software programme that analyzed the works of classical composers, paving the way for a range of startling technological breakthroughs and inventions.

 In 1970 he got a BSc in Computer Science and Literature from MIT having invented and then sold a computer programme for matching high school students to colleges while he was there.

-The Kurzweil system of voice recognition is now used in ten percent of the emergency rooms in the United States and in many other medical specialties and Ray's print-to-speech reading technology received the Stevie Wonder 'Product of the Year' Award.
+The Kurzweil system of voice recognition is now used in ten per cent of the emergency rooms in the United States and in many other medical specialities and Ray's print-to-speech reading technology received the Stevie Wonder 'Product of the Year' Award.

 "Kurzweil's eclectic career and propensity for combining science with practical -- often humanitarian -- applications have inspired comparisons with Thomas Edison." - Time